 Running your First Build on a local Testing Environment

-We will create our first build using the Django framework, which will run a test case in the chrome web browser that will automate the login authentication and test whether the “admin” is present on the source page or not.
-We would also need to install the compatible chrome driver and selenium to run the following python script.
+Create our first build using the Django framework, which will run a test case in the Chrome web browser that will Automate the login authentication and test whether the “admin” is present on the source page or not.
+You would also need to install the compatible Chrome driver and selenium to run the following python script.

-Once we hit the following command in the terminal, we can see that terminal identifies the test script with the mentioned test cases.
+Once you hit the following command in the terminal, you can see that terminal identifies the test script with the mentioned test cases.

 The result shows that the test ran successfully without any errors.

-Now that we know how we can set up a local testing environment for testing the websites locally, let us know about some of the prerequisites that must be followed in order to create efficient local testing environments.
+Now understand about some of the prerequisites that must be followed in order to create efficient local testing environments.

 What to Expect While Setting Up the Local Environment?